-Considerations for information to include in your plan:
+Considerations for additional information to include:

-- The name of the area/park and the surrounding streets. - The route that the children will use to access the away play area and return to the facility, and the approximate distance to the away play area. - The type of play equipment available to the children. - The location of, and purpose for, other buildings in the play area including washroom facilities. - Information about other groups who will be using the away play area (numbers and ages of the children, times that the away play area will be used by other groups). - The number and ages of children who will be using the away play area. - The staffing and supervision plan for travelling to and from the away play area. - The manner in which the health, safety and well-being of children will be maintained. - Communication equipment that will be readily available for staff supervising the children. - Information on how you will respond to, and communicate appropriately during, an emergency. - An alternative area that will be used by the children when weather conditions would make it unreasonable to use the away play area. - A copy of the information that will be shared with parents regarding the safety of the children in care when traveling to and from and, during the use of the away play area.
+- The type of play equipment available to the children. - The location of, and purpose for, other buildings in the play area including washroom facilities. - Information about other groups who will be using the away play area (numbers and ages of the children, times that the away play area will be used by other groups). - The number and ages of children who will be using the away play area. - The manner in which the health, safety and well-being of children will be maintained. - Communication equipment that will be readily available for staff supervising the children. - Information on how you will respond to, and communicate appropriately during, an emergency. - A copy of the information that will be shared with parents regarding the safety of the children in care when traveling to and from and, during the use of the away play area.